 The amount of light that can be “collected” is determined by the size of the objective lens – the aperture.
 It also affects how much useable magnification you can take advantage of.
 However, the larger in size you go, the more you will sacrifice portability, ease of handling, and of course, a lightweight and compact design.

-Fortunately, reflector telescopes, which this is, offer more value than refractor telescopes when it comes to getting more scope for the money.
+Fortunately, reflector telescopes, which this is, offer more value than refractor telescopes when it comes to getting more telescope for the money.
 Mirrors are cheaper to manufacture than the types of glass needed for refractors, and mirrors only need to be shaped on one side.
 So, you can land a reflector scope with a larger aperture at a better price than a refractor scope of equal size.

 We’re accustomed to seeing Dobs with Teflon bearings against laminate and some sort of tension adjustment system either with springs or knobs.
 Well, the Z12 maintains the laminate-covered particle board base, which you can replace for a lighter weight or due to damage in the far future.

-The Z12 has a nifty feature that the other Zhumell Dobs don’t have – a cooling fan for the primary mirror.
+The Z12 has a nifty feature I like that the other Zhumell Dobs don’t have – a cooling fan for the primary mirror.
 The cooling fan is located at the base of the optical tube.
 It allows for a battery pack to be plugged into it to provide power to bring in outside air.
 The fan cools down the cell much faster than without one to return it to its thermal equilibrium.

 Two Plossl eyepieces are included in the package.
 You can expect a 2” 30 mm wide view eyepiece that provides 50x magnification and a 1.25” 9 mm that provides 167x magnification.
 The 30 mm does exaggerate the coma around the edges as these objects are further away from the center, but it does give a nice, approximate 70-degree field of view.
 The 10 mm field of view is narrow and has short eye relief, but they work acceptably with this setup, but don’t put off getting some extra, perhaps, Goldline eyepieces or a 2x Barlow lens.